 There are public and personal objectives around which players form their strategies and form synergies using their actions.

-Bora Bora is a beautiful game, that features great tactical and strategic depth.
+Bora Bora is a beautiful game, one that features great tactical and strategic depth.
 Its core dice placement mechanism is one of the best and most interesting in the genre, providing a lot of replay value.
-Although it’s quite complex, it’s definitely worth getting into.
+Although it’s quite complex, it’s definitely worth getting into – if you can get your hands on the out-of-print game somehow, as it’s currently not available in any of the major stores.

 7. The Red Cathedral